The first luxe dev post in it's own space!

 and I hope to see you at the next dev log where I'll start breaking down the systems and what their requirements and design has become!

-Feedback on this post can be found in this discussion.
+Feedback on this post is below or can be found in this discussion.